lban2049/requests/.aigne/doc-smith/docs/advanced-usage-ssl-cert-verification.md

 make_request -> end
 ```

-You can now manage SSL/TLS certificate verification for various scenarios, from using custom CAs to providing client-side certificates.
-For deeper customization of how Requests handles network connections, see the next section on [Custom Adapters and Hooks](./advanced-usage-adapters-and-hooks.md).
+You are now equipped to handle SSL/TLS certificate verification in various scenarios.
+For deeper control over network behavior, see the next section on [Custom Adapters and Hooks](./advanced-usage-adapters-and-hooks.md).